FredHutch/coop/CONTRIBUTING.md

 - fork the [repository](https://github.com/FredHutch/coop)
 - in your fork, create a new branch with a name that reflects your blog post (e.g., `python-december`)
-- copy template (TEMPLATE_YYYY-MM-DD-title.md), renaming file with date and short title
+- copy template, renaming file with date and short title, add content
-- required in header: title, date/time, author, category (see above), tags
-- add content
 - submit PR to `gh-pages` branch in main repo

 ## Adding yourself as a contributor